 What Colors Are Worn at a Buddhist Funeral

 Since Buddhism is practiced by a diverse range of people from many cultures, the attire will differ accordingly.
-But some of the traditional colors worn will be the same which include:
+But some traditional colors worn will be the same which include:

 - The family typically wears white or a white cloth over their clothing.
 This is worn in the Buddhist tradition to symbolize grieving and is a sign of respect for the deceased.
 The family may wear a headband or armband as well.

 - Bright colors or displays of wealth in clothing choices are not appropriate.
 No red attire specifically as it is also deemed inappropriate since it symbolizes happiness.

 The color of the clothing worn at a Buddhist funeral is more important than the attire itself.
 While the clothing should be simple and respectful, it should not be too informal such as black jeans and black t-shirts.

 Like those performed pre-death, post-death rituals and Buddhism burial practices are intended to aid in attaining a desirable rebirth and give merit to the deceased.
 Some rituals are general to Buddhism, while others are practiced only by certain cultures.